josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

 Note that some of these functions will work without specifying a weight variable, which means you won’t see an error if you forget to include it.

-## Conclusion
+## Final thoughts

 Survey weighting can lead to more accurate results when working with a biased sample, although it's not as powerful as one might think.
 I have yet to encounter a project where the weighted analysis leads to completely different results and takeaways than the non-weighted analysis.
-The differences often seem rather subtle to me, and this was also one of the findings in the [Pew Research report](https://www.pewresearch.org/methods/2018/01/26/for-weighting-online-opt-in-samples-what-matters-most/):
+The differences often seem rather subtle to me, and this was also one of the findings in the [Pew Research report](https://www.pewresearch.org/methods/2018/01/26/for-weighting-online-opt-in-samples-what-matters-most/) mentioned earlier:

 > “Even the most effective adjustment procedures were **unable to remove most of the bias**.”

-However, I don't think there's any disadvantage in working through a weighting approach.
+However, I don't think there's any disadvantage in working through a weighted analysis.
 In any case, it forces you to consider more ways in which your sample might be biased – and might inspire taking additional measures to address these biases.

 ---